mobile-os-dku-cis-mse/2024-os-hw2/README.md

 The example code includes some primitive code for multiple threads usage.
 It basically tries to read a file and print it out on the screen.
-It consists of three threads: main thread for admin job
+It consists of three threads: the main thread is for admin job
-    second thread serves as a producer: reads lines from a file, and put the line string on the shared buffer third thread serves as a consumer:  get strings from the shared buffer, and print the line out on the screen
+    second thread serves as a producer: reads lines from a file and puts the line string on the shared buffer third thread serves as a consumer:  gets strings from the shared buffer and prints the line out on the screen

-Unfortunately, the code is not working because threads runs independently from others. the result is that different threads access invalid memory, and have wrong value, and crash or waiting for terminated thread infinitely.
+Unfortunately, the code is not working because threads runs independently from others.
+The result is that different threads access invalid memory, have wrong values, and crash or wait for the terminated thread infinitely.
-To make it working, you have to touch the code so that the threads have correct value.
+To make it work, you have to touch the code so that the threads have the correct value.

 To have correct values in threads, you need to keep consistency for data touched by multiple threads.
-To keeping consistency, you should carefully control the execution among threads, which is called as synchronization.
+To keep consistency, you should carefully control the execution among threads, which is called synchronization.

-pthread_mutex_lock()/pthread_mutex_unlock are the functions for pthreads synchorinization.
+pthread_mutex_lock()/pthread_mutex_unlock are the functions for threads synchronization.
 For condition variable, you may need to look up functions such as pthread_cond_wait()/pthread_cond_signal().

 The goals from HW2 are